samjulien/blog/_posts/2018-06-01-upgrade-your-angularjs-authentication.markdown

 Let’s review.
 We started with an app run block, which called a service to get the token and then used an interceptor to attach the token to requests.
 All of this was happening in AngularJS, so this didn’t work in the customer service — the Angular HttpClient couldn’t use that interceptor.
 To fix that, we added our own Angular interceptor.

 The interceptor helped, but it wasn’t quite enough, because there was a lag in our token retrieval.
-We needed to come up with a way that Angular could run our token at run time.
+We needed to come up with a way that Angular could run our token at runtime.
 To do that, we first had to rewrite our authentication service to Angular.
 Then, we added our `APP_INITIALIZER` function and provider.

 This demonstration proved a couple of things for us.
 First, AngularJS and Angular code don’t automatically talk to each other.
 They run in parallel, and we need to use ngUpgrade to bridge that gap.
 Second, do your best to rewrite and downgrade when you can.
 We could have tried to fix our token timing problem by working on AngularJS code — by fixing up the promises or making the routing more sophisticated.
 It turned out it was simpler to solve this problem by just rewriting to Angular.
 Don’t put a bunch of effort into updating your legacy code if you can help it.
 Try to just rewrite your AngularJS code one piece at a time.